NotAShelf/notashelf.dev/apps/notashelf.dev/posts/impermanence.md

 ## Reproduction steps

-I've had to go through a few guides before I could figure out a set up that I really like.
+I've had to go through a few guides before I could figure out a setup that I really like.
 The final decision was that I would have an encrypted disk that restores itself to its former state during boot.
 Is it fast?
 Absolutely not.
 But it sure as hell is cool.
 And stateless!